DVLA campervan reclassification

 Despite meeting all of the internal requirements, we can’t reclassify Ringo as a campervan

-As well as the internal features that were previously required, there are now a number of additional requirements.
+As well as the internal features that were previously required, as of mid 2019 there are now a number of new DVLA rules for a campervan conversion.
 Your van must have a certain body type on its existing V5C (full list can be found on DVLA website), and there is now a list of the external features that are required, although the wording from the DVLA is quite ambiguous as to whether some or all of these features are required.
 In the past year, we have heard many a story from campervan owners who have struggled to get their vehicle reclassified.
 So what do you need to get your campervan reclassified?